 Fishing Report

-Moon Lake - 3/21/2023 1:33:59 PMSpecies | Detail | |
+Moon Lake - 5/15/2024 8:59:34 AMSpecies | Detail | |

-Bass | Water temperatures are still on the cooler side, which mean fish are less active.
-However, with warmer weather on the way, look for the activity start to pick up.
+Bass | Take a slower approach when fishing for bass with water temps still on the cooler side.
 Suspended crank baits, spinner baits, and worms are a good choice.
 Just fish them slow this time of year.
 Target deeper areas with underwater cover. | |

-Crappie | During the winter months crappie can be caught in the deeper sections of the lake near any deep structure.
+Crappie | With water temperatures starting to warm, also expect crappie activity start to pick up.
+Around this time anglers are still trolling deeper areas of the lake.
 Look for any structure in the lake and try various depths.
 Using jigs or minnows is a good choice. | |

-Bream | Bream fishing during the winter months can be slow.
+Bream | Bream fishing is still slow at this time.
+However, look for activity to pick up with warmer weather on the way.
 Try using redworms at different depths. | |

-Catfish | Winter catfish are slow to bite.
+Catfish | Catfishing is also slow at this time.
+Look for catfish to become more active with water temps starting to heat up.
 Try fishing near the bottom with liver, nightcrawlers, or cut bait. |

 Special Fishing RegulationsSpecies |